3 November 2020

 This approach allows you to see the bigger picture, taking steps towards creating a better and more satisfying outcome for all involved.
-It’s an approach that can be used to face business changes and shifts in corporate culture too.
+It’s an approach that allows you to manage business changes and shifts in corporate culture too.
 It’s a chance to exercise your empathy muscles, looking at different points of view within the wider company context.
 The result?
 A more personal approach that connects with employees and customers on an emotional level.

 So, how can we practice adaptive leadership?
-We’ve rounded up a few ideas to get you started.
+Here are a few ideas to get you started.

-When we’re surrounded by uncertainty and situations are changing so quickly, the decisions we make are based on an element of risk.
+When we’re surrounded by uncertainty and change, risk always enters our decisions.
 So it’s inevitable that sometimes we will get it wrong – we are human, after all.
 The key thing is to reflect together on the lessons learned as well as any issues that may have arisen through the situation.
 It’s a chance to transform failure into new ideas and processes that will fuel future success.
 That’s also why as leaders we need to hold ourselves accountable.
 When our teams see this behavior modelled to them, and that you’ve created a safe working environment, they will be more willing to open up and share with each other too.

 Earlier, we talked about determining how much time you need to spend on the balcony vs the dance floor.
 The same also applies to how active you are in executing plans vs empowering your team to build the solution themselves.
-It can be likened to being a coach on the sidelines of a football match: we need to be able to listen to concerns, provide feedback and give people the tools they need to succeed.
+It’s like being a coach on the sidelines of a football match.
+We need to be able to listen to concerns, provide feedback and give people the tools they need to succeed.
 48% of Lifeed users believe that this support can be demonstrated through being present, patient and taking note of non-verbal signals.
 Your team will undoubtedly pick up on this awareness and feel more engaged with their everyday work.

 Now more than ever, change is a reality.
 Organizational change expert Karen Ferris suggests that leaders shouldn’t see this as a threat or a worry.
-Instead, we should see it as a chance to build dynamic teams and channel that uncertainty into positive outcomes through collaboration and communication.
+Instead, we should see it as a chance to build dynamic teams.
+We can channel that uncertainty into positive outcomes through collaboration and communication.